NaokiKojimaJapan/e-commerce_sales_analysis/README.md

 <img src="./Entity%20Relational%20Diagram%20screenshot.png" alt="Entity Relational Diagram screenshot" width="40%">

 Prior to beginning the analysis, a variety of checks were conducted for quality control and familiarization with the dataset.
+The SQL queries utilized to clean, organize, and prepare data for the dashboard can be found [here](https://github.com/NaokiKojimaJapan/e-commerce_sales_analysis/blob/main/SQL%20Data%20Preparation.sql).

 # Executive Summary
 Since early 2016, sales have shown continuous growth, averaging a 151% year-over-year increase.
 Seasonal events like Amazon Prime Day and Black Friday drive significant annual sales spikes.
 Currently, 90% of total sales occur through Web channels, with 60% of products sold being in the Tall Kitchen size.
 The market is largely controlled by the three major brands, which together hold 80% of the market share, each targeting specific product sizes to differentiate their offerings.